Gail Russell: Early years

-Gail Russell was born to George and Gladys (Barnet) Russell in Chicago and then moved to the Los Angeles area when she was a teenager.
-Her father was initially a musician but later worked for Lockheed Corporation.
-Before she ventured into acting, she had planned to be a commercial artist.
+Gail Russell was born to George and Gladys (Barnet) Russell in Chicago, and the family moved to the Los Angeles area when she was a teenager.
+Her father was initially a musician, but later worked for Lockheed Corporation.
+Before she ventured into acting, Russell had planned to be a commercial artist.
 Her beauty saw her dubbed "the Hedy Lamarr of Santa Monica."

 Career and life

 Russell's beauty brought her to the attention of Paramount Pictures in 1942, and she signed a long-term contract with that studio when she was 18.
-Although she was almost clinically shy and had no acting experience, Paramount had great expectations for her and employed an acting coach to work with her.

-She later said, "suddenly there was this terrific amount of work for myself and no time to myself.
-It was that way for ten years."
+Russell later said, "Suddenly, there was this terrific amount of work for myself and no time to myself.
+It was that way for 10 years."

-At the age of 19 she made her film debut in the 1943 film Henry Aldrich Gets Glamour.
+At the age of 19, Russell made her film debut in the 1943 film Henry Aldrich Gets Glamour.
 She also had a small part in Lady in the Dark (1943) and was meant to play a role in Henry Aldrich Haunts a House when, in March 1943, she was cast in a key role in The Uninvited (1944) with Ray Milland.
-Joan Mortimer played her role in Henry Aldrich instead.
+Joan Mortimer played Russell's role in Henry Aldrich, instead.